 Merchant Cash Advance

-Merchant cash advances technically aren’t a loan but a form of financing based on your projected sales volume.
+While a merchant cash advance technically isn’t a loan, it is a form of financing based on your projected sales volume.
 If you’re eligible, the lender will give you a lump sum of cash and collect what they’re owed by taking a set percentage of your credit or debit card sales each day.

 Invoice factoring entails selling your invoices to a lender in exchange for immediate payment.
-You’ll pay a fee to sell your receivables, and the lender will pursue payment for what’s owed.
+You’ll receive a percentage of your invoice’s value, and the lender will pursue payment for what’s owed.
+This strategy can work well for business owners who can’t wait for the invoice payment’s deadline or has several clients who have missed payments.

 Working Capital Loans

-Not all lenders require a business plan, but it doesn’t hurt to have one on hand just in case.
+Not all lenders require a business plan, but it doesn’t hurt to have one on hand, just in case.
 It should include an overview of your business, a description of the products and services you offer, a list of key officers and managers, a market analysis, a sales and marketing plan, and financial projections.
+Even if the lender does not require a business plan, it’s helpful to create one that you and your team can review.
+Updating an old business plan to reflect new objectives and opportunities can provide more clarity as you strive to grow your company.

 - Bank statements for the last three to six months